 More: Daily News

-Matabeleland North Province which covers parts of the Matabeleland region is one of the ten provinces in Zimbabwe.
+Matabeleland North Province which covers parts of the Matabeleland region is one of the ten Zimbabwe Provinces.
 The province covers northeastern parts of the country and stretches to the country's border with Zambia.
-Lupane is the administrative town of the province.
+Lupane is the capital of the province.
 Read More About Matabeleland North Province